Speed Racer (film): Box office

 Speed Racers world premiere took place on April 26, 2008, during a Nokia Theater Special Screening event in Los Angeles, where 4,000 people attended.
 It was released in regular theaters on May 9, 2008, grossing $18.6 million in its opening weekend from around 6,700 screens at 3,606 theaters in the United States and Canada, ranking third at the box office behind Iron Man and What Happens in Vegas.
 In its second weekend, it grossed $8.1 million and ranking fourth.

-The film ended its run on August 1, 2008, with $43.9 million domestically and $50 million overseas for a worldwide total of $93.9 million.
+The film ended its run on August 1, 2008, with $43.9 million domestically and $50 million in other territories for a worldwide total of $94 million.
 Based on its total gross, it was considered a box office failure.
 The results were well below studio expectations, given that production costs were estimated to be at least $120 million.
 Despite the low numbers, Warner Bros. remained optimistic about sales of associated products ranging from toys to tennis shoes.
 Brad Globe, president of Warner Bros.
 Consumer Products, expressed hope that "We're still going to do very well with Speed Racer", acknowledging that "a giant movie would have made it all a lot bigger".